SimonFischer04/controlpage-docs/docs/faq.md

     - I do development on my [personal GitLab instance](https://gitlab.fischerserver.eu/controlpage).
     - To allow contributions this project (all repositories main branches) are (bi-directionally [in fact each instance doing a push-mirror]) synced to [Gitlab.com](https://gitlab.com/controlpage).
 Feel free to contribute there: open Issues, submit PRs, ... .
 For a guide see: [Contribution Guide](contribute/basics.md).
     - Furthermore, this project is mirrored to [GitHub](https://github.com/SimonFischer04).
 But don't open any issues or pull requests there!
 (Issues and PRs there will be ignored / just closed).
 So, as stated already: **Use [Gitlab.com](https://gitlab.com/controlpage) for this!** This is because Github does not offer (an easy) way for syncing.

+???
+Question "Where to get help?"

+    For now this is just handled publicaly using Issues to the corresponding Gitlab Repositories: [https://gitlab.com/controlpage](https://gitlab.com/controlpage) (also for others to see if they have the same issue / question / ...).
+If it gets to much, this will likely change in the future.

+    Update: There is now also a matrix space: [https://matrix.to/#/#controlpage:matrix.org](https://matrix.to/#/#controlpage:matrix.org).
+There is also a "Support" channel for any questions.